-To install the card, do the following:
+To install the card:

 - 1. Locate the appropriate type of slot for your card.
 See "Computer controls, connectors, and indicators" on page 1. - 2.
-Ensure that the card is correctly oriented: - For the SD card: The metal contacts are facing down and pointing toward the card slot. - For the smart card: The metal contacts are facing upward and pointing toward the card slot. - 3.
+Ensure that the card is correctly oriented: - For the media card: The metal contacts are facing down and pointing toward the card slot. - For the smart card: The metal contacts are facing upward and pointing toward the card slot. - 3.
 Press the card firmly into the card slot.